Scuba diving tips for non swimmers; learn to swim or find another sport that doesn’t involve swimming

 The main difference between snorkeling and scuba diving is that scuba allows you to breathe underwater.

-Your time under the water when snorkeling is limited by the time you can hold your breath.
+Your time under the water when snorkeling is limited to the length of time you can hold your breath.

 The total time you can spend snorkeling is only limited by how much time you have.
 You’re also affected by how cold the water is, or if you get bored with where you’re snorkeling.
 Plus you may get hungry and need to return for something to eat!

-Your time underwater on the dive will also be impacted by the water temperature.
-If you get cold before your air runs out, you may wish to return to the surface early.
+Your time underwater on the dive is also impacted by the water temperature.

 Certification requirement to scuba dive